 Developmentally designed for young kindergarten students, our Young Fives programs prepare students with a solid foundation of early literacy and math skills while providing a positive, structured environment perfect for strengthening social skills such as kindness, cooperation, and building positive peer relationships.
 Students learn to see themselves as capable, creative, successful learners with a positive self-image and a track record of success.
 AAPS Young Five students enter kindergarten prepared to learn and to lead.

 A key to the success of this program lies in its exploration-based design, providing space for self directed learning, fostering independence within a language rich, nurturing environment.
 Our highly qualified teachers support the growth of each student through intentional lesson and activity design.

 Young Fives is perfect for children turning five between May 1st and December 1st.
-With thirteen programs across the district, you’ll find a Young Fives program in every corner of our community.
+With nineteen programs across the district, you’ll find a Young Fives program in every corner of our community.

-Abbot* Allen Bryant Burns Park Carpenter Dicken Eberwhite Haisley Lakewood Lawton Logan Mitchell Pittsfield *Abbot Elementary offers both full & ½ day program
+Abbot* Angell Allen Bach Bryant Burns Park Carpenter Dicken Eberwhite Haisley King Lakewood Lawton Logan Mitchell Pittsfield STEAM @ Northside Thurston Wines *Abbot Elementary offers both full & ½ day program

 Applications are accepted through the In-District Space Available Transfer system.